St Marks Anglican Church, Yungaburra: History

 St Mark's Church was built in 1912 to serve Anglicans in the newly developing township of Yungaburra and the surrounding district.

 The first Europeans on the Atherton Tablelands were engaged in timbergetting and mining, but the rich volcanic soil and cool climate was thought particularly suitable for agriculture.
 In 1888 the government surveyor marked out a village settlement at Allumbah Pocket, later to be named Yungaburra.
 The Village Settlement scheme, introduced in 1885, offered 40 acre farm blocks plus home sites clustered as a village.
 Around the same time as the Tablelands railway from the port of Cairns to the Tableland was begun, although it took far longer to reach its objective than originally envisaged.
 The first farms at Allumbah were taken up in 1891 and the settlers grew vegetables, maize and kept dairy cows.
 However, without proximity to markets and reliable transport, the scheme was not successful.
-The Closer Settlement Act of 1906 provided for groups of authorised people to take up land prior to it being thrown open for general settlement and many miners came from Charters Towers which was by then in decline.
+The Closer Settlement Act 1906 provided for groups of authorised people to take up land prior to it being thrown open for general settlement and many miners came from Charters Towers which was by then in decline.
 Some people settled as part of groups and some individually.
 A small town developed to service the area and in 1910, the railway line linking Cairns with the Tablelands reached Allumbah, which was then renamed Yungaburra to avoid confusion with another similarly named town.
 The Post Office Directory for this year lists almost all residents as "selectors."
 A period of rapid development began with the construction of a saw mill, a hotel and a number of shops and houses near the Yungaburra railway station.
 In 1911, Eacham Shire was formed.